5ajaki/SPP2-Streams/tools/README.md

-# SPP2 Underpayment Calculation Tools
+# SPP2 Backpay Calculation Tools

-This directory contains two tools for calculating underpayment owed to continuing providers between the SPP2 start date (May 26, 2025 11:53 PM UTC) and when their stream is activated.
+This directory contains two tools for calculating backpay owed to all providers between the SPP2 start date (May 26, 2025 11:53 PM UTC) and when their stream is activated.

-## Why Underpayment?
+## Why Backpay Calculations?

-Continuing providers are entitled to SPP2 rates starting May 26, 2025 at 11:53 PM UTC.
-However, their actual streams might be activated days or weeks later.
-These tools calculate the compensation owed for that gap period.
+All providers are entitled to SPP2 rates starting May 26, 2025 at 11:53 PM UTC.
+However, their actual streams will be activated as paperwork completes.
+These tools calculate the backpay compensation for that gap period.

+**The calculation differs by provider type:**

+- **Returning providers**: Backpay = (SPP2 rate - SPP1 rate) × time elapsed
+- **New providers**: Backpay = SPP2 rate × time elapsed

+All providers should review their backpay calculations to ensure accuracy.

 ## Tools Available